-Notice that trafficWest is a single Boolean variable with the traffic direction set as either true or false.
+NOTE Notice that trafficWest is a single Boolean variable with the traffic direction set as either true or false.
 Having a single variable like this instead of two (one for east and one for west) ensures that both directions cannot accidentally be true at the same time, which helps avoid a crash!

 The integer variable flowTime at 3 is the minimum period of time that vehicles have to cross the bridge.
-When a vehicle pulls up at a red light, the system extends this period to give the opposing traffic time to cross the bridge.
-The integer variable changeDelay at 4 is the elapsed time between changes of color from green to yellow to red.
+When a vehicle pulls up at a red light, the system delays this period to give the opposing traffic time to cross the bridge.
+The integer variable changeDelay at 4 is the period of time between the traffic lights switching from green to yellow to red.